Node types in flow

 Each node type is described below and its structure in the API is provided.
 Expand a section to learn more about that node type.

-Nodes for controlling prompt flow logic
+Nodes for controlling flow logic

-Every prompt flow contains only one flow input node and must begin with it.
+Every flow contains only one flow input node and must begin with it.
 The flow input node takes the content

 from the InvokeFlow